 - Episode 5 - Resolving disputes about capacity and best interests (18th November 2019)

-- Episode 6 - Data protection and sharing of information (25th November 2019)
+- Episode 6 - Data protection and sharing of information, and general summary (25th November 2019)

-- Bonus episode 3 - Questions about Series 3 (December 2019 - for Gold Patrons only)
+- Bonus episode 3 - Questions about Series 3 (late November 2019 - for Gold Patrons only)